LadyNeowen/The_Accompany_Me_Project/README.md

 ## Possible upcoming features

-..*Ads on the bottom of the home page with pictures and descriptions of the different volunteers that are currently looking for a pet to take care of.
+* Ads on the bottom of the home page with pictures and descriptions of the different volunteers that are currently looking for a pet to take care of.
-..*A fifth menu option titled "Work as Courier" where users who are interested in working for us will be able to put in their contact information, submit a CV and other documents, as well as a link to the police website where they can apply for their load register that they will need to provide to us before being accepted as one of our couriers.
+* A fifth menu option titled "Work as Courier" where users who are interested in working for us will be able to put in their contact information, submit a CV and other    documents, as well as a link to the police website where they can apply for their load register that they will need to provide to us before being accepted as one of our couriers.
-..*A popup window for the signup page that will activate once the user has clicked "Let's find you a match."
+* A popup window for the signup page that will activate once the user has clicked "Let's find you a match."
-..*A sticky arrow icon that takes the user to the top of the page no matter where they are.
+* A sticky arrow icon that takes the user to the top of the page no matter where they are.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Design